• Published January 15, 2026

 While AI enables breadth (capturing everything), humans provide focus (choosing what matters).
 We’re now leveraging advancements in AI to deepen HiFi’s analytical capabilities — but the same principle holds.
 AI expands what we can measure and analyze while human judgment determines whether those insights help leaders grow.

-Humans must supervise AI inputs and outputs.
+Humans must supervise AI inputs and outputs; this is part of responsible AI leadership.
 Before HiFi analyzes conversations, we validate it through a rigorous, cyclical process borrowed from decades of assessment science: content analysis.

 Expert human coders review conversation transcripts line by line, making judgments based on well-supported leadership frameworks.
 For example, is this statement focused on making sure the group achieves its objectives, or on recognizing the contributions of individual members?
 When multiple coders agree on their assessments, those judgments then guide the AI on what to look for.
 The AI isn’t leading; it’s learning to replicate expert human judgment at scale.